axibase/atsd/schema.md

 ## Properties

-Property is collection of arbitrary key-values describing a given entity, grouped by user-defined `type`.
+`Property` is collection of arbitrary key-value pairs describing a given entity, grouped by user-defined `type`.
 The property record is uniquely identified by type, entity, and optional keys.
-Unlike Series, the property record stores only the most recent values.
+Unlike series, the property record stores only the most recent values.
 The values are stored as text.

 For example, `disk_info` type for an entity can store properties such as `disk_type`, `disk_model` etc.  The property schema is similar to the following relational representation: